Japanese Lifestyle

 Irori (Japanese fireplace)

-Everybody will feel cozy when they are close to a fireplace.
+People feel cozy when they are by a fireplace.
 However, we Japanese don’t have it in each house due to its structure.

-Instead, we used to have a small pit filled with ash in the middle of the living room in old time.
+Instead, we used to have a small pit filled with ash in the middle of the living room in old times.

-It is the irori, which works with several purposes – heating and cooking.
+It is the irori, which serves several purposes – heating and cooking.
 Click here for more details.

 Kotatsu table

-There are various ways to warm us in Japan because every winter is unbelievably cold, comparing the summer season.
+There are various ways to warm us in Japan because every winter is unbelievably cold compared to the summer season.

-This funny-looking table is the invention for the situation.
+This interesting-looking table is an invention for cold weather.
 It is Kotatsu, still popular now.

 Let’s see more with the article.